salem-karim/MTCG/Documentation/DOCUMENTATION.md

 [Specification](./MTCG_Specification.pdf)

-[Here](./mtcg-api.yaml) you can find the API Endpoints which are implemented almost each with a new Service which maps the Methods to Controller Methods which themselves are there own Services\
+[Here](./mtcg-api.yaml) you can find the API Endpoints which are implemented almost each with a new Service which maps the Methods to Controller Methods which themselves are there own Services

+### Unit Tests